k-bx/owlcloud/README.md

 We just re-build a request from request we received ourselves, and then respond with a response we've received.
-We implement `GET` and `POST` protocols only, but you've got the idea for others.
+We implement `GET` and `POST` methods only, but you've got the idea for others.

 Last bit -- running our front-end: